projectceladon/celadon-documentation/source/getting-started/on-bm.rst

 * :file:`caas-flashfiles-eng.<user>.zip`

     The compressed *flashfile* package contains the kernelflinger executables.
-    Refer to the :ref:`install-on-nuc` section to unzip the content of the package to a USB key, and install the CiV images from the *UEFI Shell*.
+    You need to unzip the content of the package to a USB key, and install the CiV images from the *UEFI Shell*.

 Live Boot